-Obstructive sleep apnoea is a condition that can have serious consequences.
-It is therefore important that all patients who exhibit signs and symptoms of sleep apnoea should have a proper medical assessment and, if necessary, be referred to an appropriate specialist trained in the diagnosis and treatment of obstructive sleep apnoea.
+All patients who exhibit signs and symptoms of sleep apnoea should have a proper medical assessment and, if necessary, be referred to an appropriate specialist.

 A patient may request that a dentist provide an anti-snoring device.
-A member of Dental Protection will be entitled to apply for assistance in respect of the provision of such appliances provided the following conditions are met:
+Dental members will be entitled to apply for assistance in respect of the provision of such appliances provided the following conditions are met: